 My actual take: agents should do the first PR review pass.
 Neither humans nor agents write great code on the first try, so defer the human review until after an agent has already cleaned it up.
 The human looks at higher-quality code, and their time goes further.

 That's the talk.
-The meta-point: none of this is about whether AI is "good" or "bad" at code.
-It's that the curve is steep, the value moved, and the move is yours to make.
-If you build something with any of this, show me — that's the whole reason I recorded it.
+The meta-point: none of this is really about whether AI is "good" or "bad" at code.
+The curve is steep and the value moved, and you're the one who has to do something about it.
+If you build something with any of this, show me.
+That's the whole reason I recorded it.